iqual-ch/drupal-platform/docs/deployment.md

 The remote deployment into a Kubernetes cluster is currently done using Rancher/Helm.
 See the [prod deployment](https://support-iqual.atlassian.net/wiki/spaces/ID/pages/1864073238/Prod-Instance+Rancher) and [dev/staging deployment guide](https://support-iqual.atlassian.net/wiki/spaces/ID/pages/1863942165/Dev-Instance+Staging+Rancher) for more details.

+### Patching existing deployments

+A patch to an existing deployment can be applied using the `make deploy-%` targets (e.g. `make deploy-prod` for a production patch).
+The patch includes the currently set image and environment variables (`DRUPAL_ENVIRONMENT` and optionally `PHP_MEMORY_LIMIT`).

+> The command will re-deploy existing pods and wait for a successful roll-out.

 ### Non-default Kubernetes contexts

 If a project is being deployed into a non-default cluster context, then the context variable has to be overriden.
 The default contexts can be found in the `kubernetes_contexts` variables in the [`composer.json`](../composer.json).